Alexandra Popp: How Germany striker is finally experiencing her Women's Euros redemption after injury disappointment

 The Euros suit her too.
 She scored in each of the group stage matches, starting the last two and wearing the captain's armband.
 In doing so, Popp became the first female player to score in three successive Euro group games, along with England's Beth Mead.

+She then added another against Austria in a 2-0 quarter-final victory at Brentford.
+Popp had been pulling the strings throughout, and Manuela Zinsberger had just about evaded the striker's press.

+But a poor goal kick saw the ball hit a lurking Popp before hammering into the back of the net, seeing the 31-year-old become only the second player after Heidi Mohr to score in four consecutive appearances at a Women's Euros.

-Although there are still two games to play before the final - starting with Austria on Thursday evening at the Brentford Community Stadium - Germany already look like they have one foot at Wembley after storming through the group stages.
+Although there is still the smaller matter of a semi-final to navigate - facing either France of the Netherlands on Wednesday at the Stadium MK - Germany already look like they have one foot at Wembley after storming through the group stages.

+While Austria were masters of their own downfall in the quarter-final, Germany combined their ruthlessness - Lina Magull scored with the side's first shot - and their press from Popp to secure their spot in the final four.

-Popp has been the spearhead of ruthless Germany attack and although she has finally made her mark at the Euros, there is one final piece of the puzzle that would complete her redemption - Germany's ninth European title at Wembley on July 31.
+The striker has been the spearhead of the attack and although she has finally made her mark at the Euros, there is one final piece of the puzzle that would complete her redemption - Germany's ninth European title at Wembley on July 31.

 "It is definitely a relief for her to finally be able to play a European Championship," de Ruiter added.